BdR76/CSVLint/readme.md

 * Values that are too long, example value "abcde" when column is "Width 4"
 * Non-numeric values in numeric columns, example value "n/a" when column datatype is Integer
 * Incorrect decimal separator, example value "12.34" when DecimalSymbol is set to comma
-* Too many decimals, example value "12.345" when NumberDigits=2.
+* Too many decimals, example value "12.345" when NumberDigits=2
 * Incorrect date format, example value "12/31/2025" when DateTimeFormat=dd/mm/yyyy
+* Date value out of range, example value "01/01/2205" when YearMaximum=2050
+* Too few or too many columns
+* Invalid enumeration, example value "Cooldown" when Enumeration="Warmup|Training|Recovery"
+* Unexpected column names, name found in first header row doesn't match metadata, only when `ColNameHeader=True`

 Roadmap/goals
 -------------
-The CSV Lint plugin is work-in-progress, here is list of features I want to add (~~strikethrough~~ is done)
+The CSV Lint plugin is a work in progress, here is a list of features I want to add (~~strikethrough~~ is done)

 - [x] ~~Convert datetime values to different formats~~
 - [x] ~~Convert decimal symbol to point/comma~~